 I’ve been playing with color combos, and this purpledy-pink tulip wreath turned out lovely.
 We’ve also made one with shades of pink, and one with creams and soft peach.
 My mom wants a pink and yellow tulip wreath, so that’s next on the list.
 I promise, ma!

+There are so many gorgeous color combinations possible!
+You can see a few of the hundreds of wreaths that people have made using my tutorial on my Instagram Highlight (2thehowtomom).
 Let me know when you make yours, I’d love to see it!
-Tag me on Instagram so I can go on and on about how amazingly talented and crafty you are!
+Tag me and use the #thehowtomomwreaths hashtag so I can go on and on about how amazingly talented and crafty you are!

 And if after allllllll that, you’d rather just buy one I’ve already made, head over to my Etsy shop, Magnolia Joy, to purchase!